ZassiM/SpatialDETR/README.md

 ## Usage
 The application provides a GUI with a series of dropdown menus for customization.

-1. **Change Prediction Threshold**: This filters out queries with scores below the chosen threshold.
-By default, the threshold is set at 0.5.
+**Model Configuration**: Start by loading a SpatialDETR model configuration.
+You can opt for random sample data or choose a specific index.

-2. **Select Object for Explainability Map**: This allows you to select specific objects for individual saliency map visualization.
+**Prediction Threshold**: Set your prediction threshold.
+This helps to disregard low score queries and focus on confident predictions.
+The default threshold of 0.5 will streamline visualization by eliminating redundant queries.

-3. **Select Explainability Technique**: Choose between Raw Attention, Grad-CAM, and Gradient Rollout.
-For raw attention, there are further options to select a particular head, or to fuse them by taking the maximum, minimum, or mean.
-You can also adjust the discard threshold.
+**Explainability Methods**: Choose between Raw Attention, Grad-CAM, or Gradient Rollout to understand the model's decisions.
+Each method offers unique insights.
+With Raw Attention, you can select a specific head or fuse them using maximum, minimum, or mean.
+You can also set a discard threshold to filter out lower attention maps.

-4. **Objects Self-Attention Visualization**: Shows the attention score between the selected object query and all other objects in the images.
+**Saliency Maps Generation**: The app will then generate saliency maps—heat maps of the model's "attention"—across all six cameras for your chosen sample data.

-5. **Conversion of 3D to 2D Bounding Boxes**: This will convert the bounding boxes from LiDAR to camera coordinates, which are easier to visualize on top of a 2D bounding box.
+**Object-specific Analysis**: View saliency maps for all objects in a sample or focus on a specific one for detailed analysis.
+The app generates saliency maps for all layers and self-attention scores for the selected object, helping you understand the detection process layer-by-layer.

-6. **Use Otsu's Thresholding Method**: This will generate a segmentation mask from the saliency map.
+**Real-time Visualization**: You can generate and view a sequence of images with saliency maps for all objects, giving a sense of the attention mechanism's dynamics.
+Pause the sequence, select objects for further analysis, and resume.
+Apply an object-specific filter to focus on samples containing a certain object.

-7. **Generate Video**: Allows the generation of a video-like visualization of a scene.
-The generated sequence can be saved as a collection of images or can be visualized directly on the UI.
-During the video, you can pause, select an object for explainability, and then resume the video.
+**Visualization Options**: Visualize a Bird's Eye View (BEV) perspective using LiDAR points and bounding boxes for a broad environmental view.
+You can convert 3D bounding boxes into 2D for simpler visualization and overlay ground truth bounding boxes on model predictions to compare performance.
+You can also create a segmentation mask from the saliency map, helpful when comparing with the dataset's ground truth.

 This figure shows how the application looks like when visualizing the saliency maps of a truck for every layer of the model.
 The charts show the self-attention contributions for each object.